 Under 21 CFR part 807, listing a 510(k) device as a manufacturer, specification developer, repacker/relabeler, single-use device reprocessor, or remanufacturer, signals to FDA that the party executing that listing is the current 510(k) holder for that device, because these entities are responsible for the commercial distribution of the device.

-This means the consent of the transferor is implicit to this process since the party must actively de-list the device.
+This means that the consent of the transferor is implicit in this process since the party must actively de-list the device.
 In some cases, this is not a problem but in others the two parties may be hostile, even suing one another.

 A sales agreement or other contract should be used to memorialize the transfer of ownership.
-It could also be something like a court judgement.
-If it’s a sales agreement then key terms would merit including to facilitate a smooth notice and transfer of ownership with FDA.
+It could also be something like a court judgment.
+If it’s a sales agreement then key terms would merit including facilitating a smooth notice and transfer of ownership with FDA.

 - The transfer of ownership should be reflected in a contract or other legal instrument;